MannLabs/alphamap/README.md

 git clone https://github.com/MannLabs/alphamap.git
 ```

 For any Python package, it is highly recommended to use a [conda virtual environment](https://docs.conda.io/en/latest/).
-AlphaMap can either be installed in a new conda environment or in an already existing environment. *Note that dependancy conflicts can occur with already existing packages in the latter case*!
-Once a conda environment is activated, AlphaMap and all its [dependancies](requirements) need to be installed.
+AlphaMap can either be installed in a new conda environment or in an already existing environment. *Note that dependency conflicts can occur with already existing packages in the latter case*!
+Once a conda environment is activated, AlphaMap and all its [dependencies](requirements) need to be installed.

 ```bash
 conda create -n alphamap python=3.8 -y